GuyuanTang/BINP29_PopGen/README.md

 ## 5. Limitations
 At this moment, HaploMap has some limitations:
 - Before using our tool, the users should be able to install two dependent packages which were used by our program.
+Or choose the second way to download the zip file with all the dependencies' files.
+- MacOS users may need to choose the first method to download `HaploMap.zip` and prepare the environment (we suggest conda here).
 - The input file should be an excel file with the essential column names as our example dataset provided.
 - Some default settings in the script are designed specifically for the example dataset, although they could be altered in a simple way (for example, the colors for different age intervals).

-## 6. FAQs
+## 6. Important Messages
+(1) When using command line to execute the program, make sure the directory should be specified to where the `HaploMap.py` locates.
+(2) When not sure what to type in the command line to execute the program, take a careful look at the example above or type `python HaploMap.py --help` for help.
+(3) If you want to use your own dataset, please refer to the `clean_data.py` in the folder `/Data` to contain essential information with the right column names in your own dataset.
+(4) If you download the `HaploMap.zip` instead of the `HaploMap-linux.zip` or `HaploMap-windows.zip`, remember to keep the `HaploMap.py` together with the `SNP_index.xlsx` in the same directory.
+(5) If you have any questions, we welcome you to discuss with us to improve our tool.
+You could email to gu5747ta-s@student.lu.se.